ChrisHartarski/SEDO-Regular-Exam-2024-10/README.md

 # SEDO-Regular-Exam-2025-01

-edit readme to check action
+some change to Readme to check Jenkins CI